 3.5 Cranberry and PEITC additives partially preserved metabolomic profiles in the DSS-treated mice

 Fecal samples of the DSS, DSS+Cranberry and DSS+PEITC treated mice from Exp03 were collected at weeks 2 and 6 and analyzed for the concentrations of free amino acids, bile acids and SCFA.
 Principal components analysis showed that concentrations of all but one (taurine) amino acids were higher in the DSS+Cranberry group (Figure 10A).
-However, for bile acids genotype rather than diet played a bigger role, with higher concentrations of all bile acids, specifically, LCA, DCA, MCA, CDCA, GDCA and GCDCA detected in the Nrf KO compared to WT (Figure 10B).

-First few principal components were used as explanatory variables in multinomial regression models to classify the samples by diet, DSS challenge and genotype.
+However, for bile acids genotype rather than diet played a bigger role, with higher concentrations of all bile acids, specifically, LCA, DCA, MCA, CDCA, GDCA and GCDCA detected in the Nrf2 KO compared to WT (Figure 10B).
+Firstly, a few principal components were used as explanatory variables in multinomial regression models to classify the samples by diet, DSS challenge and genotype.
 The model with the first 3 principal components accurately classified 29 out of 48 samples (60.4%) by diet and DSS challenge, with the predictive power increasing slightly with the addition of PCs (Table 2).
 To classify the samples by genotype, however, a multinomial model with just PC1 was sufficient.
 It correctly identified 34 out of 48 samples (70.8%) suggesting stronger separation of the samples by genotype (Table 3).
 Univariable analysis of metabolite concentrations showed that DSS challenge altered production of several of them while PEITC and cranberry infused diets protected against the changes (Figure 11A).
 Specifically, DSS challenge decreased the concentrations of amino acids such as glutamate, phenylalanine, and proline but PEITC and cranberry fed mouse samples retained (Figure 11B-D).
 PEITC and cranberry cotreatments also reversed the DSS-induced increases of secondary bile acids, mainly deoxycholic acid (DCA), lithocholic acid (LCA), and muricholic acid (MCA) (Figure 11E-G).
 In contrast, the diet additives had little to no effect on SCFA compared to DSS-challenged mice on regular diet (Figure 11H-J).
 These results suggest that PEITC and cranberry (rich in anthocyanins) are capable of modulating the metabolic responses to DSS treatment in the colorectal tract, potentially through their effects on the microbiome.
 Lastly, the fecal metabolite concentrations from Nrf2 KO and WT mice samples were compared.
 Interestingly, the Nrf2 KO mice had lower concentrations of amino acids (glutamate, phenylalanine, and proline) and SCFA, and higher concentrations of secondary bile acids (DCA, LCA, and MCA) compared to the WT mice (Figure 12A-I).
 These trends mirrored the metabolic profile difference between the DSS-challenged and unchallenged WT mice.

 4 Discussion